Three of the most important things to know about the compensation amounts available in slip-and-fall cases are that:

 - modified comparative negligence.

 Most states follow one of the comparative negligence rules.
-Under these rules, the victim’s compensation amount is decreased by his or her percentage of fault.
-The only difference between the 2 types of comparative negligence is what happens when the victim is primarily at fault:
+Under these rules, your compensation amount is decreased by your percentage of fault.
+The only difference between the 2 types of comparative negligence is what happens when you are primarily at fault:

-- in pure comparative negligence, the victim’s compensation is always reduced by their percentage of fault, no matter how high it is, while
+- in pure comparative negligence, your compensation is always reduced by your percentage of fault, no matter how high it is, while

-- in modified comparative negligence, the victim is barred from recovery if they were primarily at fault.
+- in modified comparative negligence, you are barred from recovery if you were primarily at fault.

 Among states that use modified comparative negligence, some bar recovery to victims found 50% or more at fault.
-Others draw the line at 51% of fault.
+Others draw the line at 51% of fault.1

 For example: Marcia files a slip-and-fall claim against the store.
 The jury finds that she has suffered $100,000 in losses, but also that she was 60% at-fault.
 If Marcia’s case is in a state that follows pure comparative negligence rules, like California, she would still recover $40,000.
 If she is in a state that uses modified comparative negligence rules, she would recover nothing.

-In states that use contributory negligence, if the victim was at fault, at all, he or she will be denied recovery.
-Because this rule is regarded as very harsh, very few states use it.
+In states that use contributory negligence, if you were at fault, at all, you will be denied recovery.
+Because this rule is regarded as very harsh, very few states use it.2

 For example: Gertrude is shopping in the grocery store.
 As she passes by the frozen food aisle, she sees a puddle of ice cream.
 15 minutes later, she returns to that aisle.
 She has forgotten about the puddle, slips, and falls.
 The jury decides that she suffered $10,000 in damages, but that she was 5% at fault because she forgot about the puddle.
 Contributory negligence rules would bar her from recovering any compensation, at all.